 - Monitor portfolio performance on a regular basis.

-- Monitor investment fees paid to ensure they are in line with the industry.
+- Monitor investment fees paid to help ensure they are in line with the industry.

 - Review type and amount of insurance coverage to determine if appropriate.

 - Perform insurance audits on universal or variable insurance policies to compare actual vs. projected performance.

 - Analyze purpose and structure of policies to determine if ownership and beneficiary designations are appropriate.

 - Provide comparison shopping to search for opportunities to reduce cost and increase coverage as needed.

 - Review all home, auto, and liability coverages for opportunities to reduce costs and potentially improve coverages as needed.